uelichueli/swiyu-admin-ch.github.io/_cookbooks/how-to-use-beta-id.md

 **What is the Beta-ID?**

-The Beta-ID is a pseudo-identity credential that was created for test purposes within the Public Beta environment, having the same caracteristics as the coming e-ID.
+The Beta-ID is a pseudo-identity credential that was created for test purposes within the Public Beta environment, holding the same identity attributes as the coming e-ID.

 **Is the Beta-ID an official proof of identification?**